GenomiqueENS/toullig/README.md

     #Options Trimming by Side-window mode

-    -addIndexOutlier (default: 15)                         # A addition of bases of the outlier to have a better catch of the adaptor
+    -addIndexOutlier (default: 0)                         # A addition of bases of the outlier from the transcript sequence to have a better catch of the adaptor if adaptor base match on the reference genome

     #Options Trimming by Side-window mode